Mayor's Environment Expo

-Number of spaces in each session: Unlimited - suited for all grades, ideal for 3 -12
+Capacity: Unlimited - ideal for grades 3 -12

 Are you looking to provide experiences in nature or in-class environmental education to promote student learning or create projects of meaning that tie to curriculum and contribute to environmental sustainability?

-The City of Calgary and CPAWS Southern Alberta (please include hyperlink - https://cpaws-southernalberta.org/) have partnered together to bring you a twenty-minute recorded webinar designed to develop cross-curriculum links and identify environmental education resources to support transcending learning beyond the classroom and help students see real-life connections to their learning.
+The City of Calgary and CPAWS Southern Alberta have partnered to bring you a twenty-minute recorded webinar designed to develop cross-curriculum links and identify environmental education resources to support transcending learning beyond the classroom and help students see real-life connections to their learning.

-This webinar explores nature and project-based learning approaches, promote cross-curricular integration and lesson plan design to teach environmental education.
+This webinar explores nature and project-based learning approaches, promotes cross-curricular integration and lesson plan design to teach environmental education.